theredfish/kraken-exchange-api-example/README.md

 > An implementation of the Cucumber testing framework for Rust.
 Fully native, no external test runners or dependencies.

-Common features of BDD frameworks are available, however it's a relatively new project and some are missing.
-For example there is no way to get a Junit output which is used by a lot of reporting tools and CI/CD.

-Due to the given time for this test project I can't implement this feature now but it could be the next step.
-Then it could be really easy to use [Allure Test Report](http://allure.qatools.ru/) or a test report to follow tests.

-For me it's a very important feature since it allows people to get insights about the tests, their history.
-Another idea would be to use the API of Xray (a Jira plugin) and maintain tests cases with a test repository.
-Also the test organization could be better with a such tool : Test Execution, Test Plan, Test Set, Test.
+Common features of BDD frameworks are available, but this is a relatively new project and some features are missing.
+For example, there is no Junit output, which is used by many reporting tools and CI/CD pipelines ([see issue](https://github.com/bbqsrc/cucumber-rust/issues/50)).
+Reporting is currently performed on standard output.
+The next step could be to listen to the different events of this Cucumber framework and create a report in the Junit format, and map the data into a report like [Allure Test Report](http://allure.qatools.ru/).
+Another idea would be to use the Xray's API (a Jira plugin) and maintain tests in a test repository.
+The test organization could be better with such a tool : Test Execution, Test Plan, Test Set, Test.

 ### Async/Await

-For this project I stick as much as possible with async/await from Rust.
-It enables asynchronous test and reduces the time of test execution.
-Depending on the amount of tests and the time to market objectives, asynchronous tests can really improve test pipelines.
+For this project I stuck with Rust's async/await as much as possible.
+It enables asynchronous testing and reduces test execution time.
+Depending on the number of tests and time to market, asynchronous testing can really improve test pipelines.

-One of the reason I decided to implement my own API tools is because there is no official API crate, and I didn't find any crate with a HTTP client using asynchronous requests.
-The other reason is because it's fun.
+One of the reasons I decided to implement my own API tools is because there is no official API crate, and I couldn't find any crate with a HTTP client using asynchronous requests.
 Plus, I learned a lot about how you handle the crypto part and how your API works!

-I chose [reqwest](https://github.com/seanmonstar/reqwest), and they explain the following thing in their documentation :
+I chose [reqwest](https://github.com/seanmonstar/reqwest) as my asynchronous http client.
+They explain the following thing in their documentation concerning the concurrent access :

 > You do not have to wrap the Client it in an Rc or Arc to reuse it, because it already uses an Arc internally.